 And when I graduated I decided to bet on myself and double down on copywriting and online business.

 I don't say this to brag because my accomplishments are not that impressive.
 I didn't create a life-saving drug, build the next Facebook, or create a $100k/mo lifestyle business (yet).

 I only say this to show that I knew that:

 Non-conventional success was possible

-I believed there was a way to do things better than I was doing them and all I had to do was discover it.
+I always believed there was a way to do things better than the de-facto path most people took and all I had to do was discover it.